 Porting Disaster: Edge Magazine's view on the console versions.
 Most other publications were less dramatic about the console versions being easier for a more casual audience (IGN even listed it as a plus in its video review).
 Other specific changes include each difficulty mode in the console versions being "bumped down" (ex.
 Normal on the console versions is equivalent to Easy on the PC version) and battles where enemies spawn in waves, such as the defense of Redcliffe, will have smaller waves in the console version (though this could be justified with how consoles have significantly less powerful hardware than PCs).
 The real Porting Disaster comes from the game's bugginess and how consoles get crappy, delayed patches while PC gamers get official patches soon enough and unofficial fixes almost the same day the bug is introduced.
 (Yes, Bioware's DAO patches often introduce bugs.)

-The Scrappy: Isolde is almost universally unliked by the fandom for her responsibility-dodging and her tendency to shriek every other word.
+The Scrappy: Isolde is almost universally disliked by the fandom for her responsibility-dodging and her tendency to shriek every other word.

 It's pretty much a universal agreement that no one likes doing the Fade puzzle during the Mage Tower quest after completing it the first time around.
 There's even been mods created to skip past this portion of the game entirely.

-The dwarf questline simply because it drags on for quite awhile, with the game requiring a lot of backtracking in Orzammar, a much bigger location than most of the hubs, and crawling through the Deep Roads.
+The dwarf questline simply because it drags on for quite a while, with the game requiring a lot of backtracking in Orzammar, a much bigger location than most of the hubs, and crawling through the Deep Roads.
+The fact You can only get a happy ending for this questline in the epilogue by supporting the least sympathetic candidate to the throne doesn't really help.

 Scrappy Mechanic: Dealing with friendly fire being turned on probably wouldn't be so bad if targeting abilities didn't have your cursor automatically center onto an enemy when it approaches close enough to them, forcing the player to swing the camera around wildly to find a spot on the ground where they can circumvent this to cast an ability that hit enemies while avoiding allies.